 Given that we really don't know where Ebola lives most of the time, it's hard to get a good sense of how the very first person in an outbreak (index case) gets infected.
 For past outbreaks, the index cases are largely unknown, but a few have been identified as having been in places where bats have been present, or the victims have been known to have interacted with dead animals.

 Beyond the unknowns of how the first person got infected, we do know how the virus is transmitted otherwise.
 Human-to-human transmission occurs as a result of close contact with blood, secretions or tissues from patients where the virus can travel to a new victim through mucosal surfaces or breaks in the skin.
-So the African burial rituals we mentioned before where family members clean out the waste from dead bodies?
+So the African burial rituals we mentioned earlier where family members clean out the waste from dead bodies?
 Yeah, that's a bad idea when your loved one has died from Ebola.
 We also are aware of cases of human-to-animal contact resulting in infection.
 As far as we've seen, those known animals are gorillas, chimps and a type of antelope called a duiker.
-So stay away from consuming or doing autopsies on those guys too.

 Thankfully, we haven't learned of any cases where the virus passes to humans via aerosol contact — or through the air.
 In the Ebola outbreak on monkeys in the U.S., the Reston Ebola virus was able to pass through the air to infect many of the monkeys in the research facility (see sidebar).
 A 2012 study conducted on pigs and monkeys with the Zaire strain also showed transmission of the disease without direct contact, but as far as we know, this airborne transmission method is not linked at all to humans [source: Weingarti].